jhustata/class700/_build/html/_sources/hub.md

 Please setup GitHub accounts in case you haven't already.
 This is the ultimate "social media" for programmers.
 You'll literally be commiting and pushing content in the joint project from your `git` onto an online repository.

-Ask as many queastions as emerge each day on the discussion forum to make sure you are never stranded.
+Ask as many questions as possible on the discussion forum to make sure you are never stranded.

-Your final project is an abstract to present at this years' Stata conference in [Stanford](https://www.stata.com/meeting/us23/) to be helf on 20-21 July.
-The deadline for submission may have passed an oustanding presentation will make a potential trip possible and a next-year presentation absolutely certain :)
+Think of your final project as an abstract to present at this years' Stata conference in [Stanford](https://www.stata.com/meeting/us23/) to be held on 20-21 July.
+While the deadline for submission may have passed, I'm open to sponsoring a trip for the student voted as the #1 collaborator by the rest of the team :)